-The method works by dealing with alcohol use disorder on a neurological level. 🧠 We’ll break this down into a few simple steps:
+According to Dr David Sinclair's research, the Sinclair Method works by dealing with alcohol use disorder on a neurological level. 🧠 Here's how:

-When you drink alcohol – it produces a flood of feel-good hormones in your brain, including endorphins.
-This is why drinking can feel so pleasurable & rewarding.
+When a person consumes alcohol – it produces a flood of feel-good hormones in the brain, including endorphins.
+This is why drinking can feel so pleasurable.

-This flood of feel-good hormones are what drive you to keep craving, drinking & over-drinking alcohol, & ultimately developing patterns of alcohol use disorder (AUD).
+The feel-good hormones are what drive individuals keep craving, drinking & over-drinking alcohol, & ultimately developing patterns of alcohol use disorder (AUD).

-As you begin to have less interest in alcohol, this is the time to make lifestyle changes, adjust habits & cultivate new coping strategies in order to shift the behaviors associated with over-drinking.
+As someone experiences less interest in alcohol, they are encouraged to make lifestyle & habit changes, & cultivate new coping strategies in order to shift the behaviors associated with over-drinking.